TheNewEconomy/TNE-Bukkit/Upcoming.md

 - Alpha 5.2 "Quality of Life"
   - Commands
+    - bank withdraw/deposit
+      - Added currency name argument
+    - vault commands
+      - Added commands for the new vault system
     - money top
       - Shows the players with the highest balances
         - This may be sorted by bank balances, all currencies, and all worlds.
+  - World Sharing
+    - Removed the need for the ShareAccounts configuration
+    - Added the ability to share configurations, balances, or both.
   - Mob Rewards
     - Added ability to specify the currency for mob rewards
     - Added ability to add rewards for forge mods